Accessibility at Douglas Library

 The Information Services Desk located on the ground floor is accessible.

-The Information Services Desk on level 6 (located in Jordan Special Collections & Music) is accessible.
+The Information Services Desk on level 6 (located in W.D.
+Jordan Rare Books and Special Collections) is accessible.

 There are no height-adjustable workstations.

 There are two accessible elevators.
 Elevators provide access to all floors in the library.
 Controls inside the elevators are Brailled.

 Accessible washrooms are located on levels 3, 4, 5, 6 and 7.